tonybony78/cse15l-lab-reports/wk3labreport.md

 travel_guides/berlitz2/Poland-WhatToDo.txt
 ```

-Looking at this block, I combined the three commands I have explained in order to recursively search through the *travel_guides* directory to see which files contain the string "Poland."
+Looking at this block, I combined the three commands I have explained in order to recursively search through the *travel_guides* directory to see which files contain the whole string "Poland."
 As a result, the names of each file that do contain the string are returned.

 ### -n Command